nmalameri/elec5305-project-510044280/example_input_output.md

 # Example Inference Results Across All Models

-This document presents two real input utterances from the ASVspoof 2019 Logical Access (LA) evaluation set — one spoof and one bona fide.
+This document presents two real input utterances from the ASVspoof 2019 Logical Access (LA) evaluation set: one spoof and one bona fide.
 Each utterance is evaluated by all four trained systems:

 - GMM_LFCC